 For Italian aperitifs, try Prato in Winter Park or Il Mulino at the Walt Disney World Swan & Dolphin.
 The latter puts their own spin on the Aperol Spritz with multiple flavor options like blood orange and rosemary lemon berry.

-Did I miss one of your favorite spots?
-I will be forever on a quest for authentic Italian eats and experiences around Central Florida so please share your favorites with me in the comments below.
+Did I miss one of your favorite spots for an Italian date night in Orlando?
+I will be forever on a quest for authentic Italian eats and experiences around Central Florida so please share your favorites with me.

 About the Author/Photographer:

-Disclosure: Mia’s Italian Kitchen, Walt Disney World Swan & Dolphin, Pharmacy and Grande Lakes are some of our valued advertising partners.
+Disclosure: Walt Disney World Swan & Dolphin and Grande Lakes are some of our valued advertising partners.

 All photos by Stephanie Patterson unless otherwise noted